Babies, children and teenagers during hot weather

 • Make sure they wear SPF30+ sunscreen, reapplied regularly, especially when going in the water.

-• Make sure they understand about hot weather and heatwaves, and know what to do if they feel unwell in the heat, especially if they are away from home:
+• Make sure your child understands the health risks during hot weather, and know what to do if they feel unwell in the heat, especially if they’re away from home.

-• Stop playing, move to a cooler place, sit down in a shady spot, and drink water.
+• stop playing, move to a cooler place, sit down in a shady spot, and drink water if they get too hot

-• Have a small backpack to carry items including water, a hat, sunglasses, sunscreen and a small towel or flannel to wet and cool down with.
+• when going outside, always bring water, a hat, sunglasses, sunscreen and a small towel or flannel to wet and cool down with.

 For More Information